7 pro tips for vacuuming a mattress to get rid of bed bugs, dust mites and smells

 Also, be mindful about how hard you push down when vacuuming your mattress.
 Excessive force can cause damage to your mattress surface so use gentle strokes to go up and down the surface and repeat the process to make sure that you’ve reached all areas.

-The only type of mattress that you shouldn’t use a vacuum cleaner on is a waterbed as the suction could damage it and you’ll end up with a flooded bedroom.
+Some organic mattresses contain natural fibers that can't be vacuumed, such as wool.
+If you want to clean an organic mattress, use a soft bristle brush.
+Also, you shouldn’t use a vacuum cleaner on a waterbed as the suction could damage it and you’ll end up with a flooded bedroom.

 Should use a separate vacuum for your mattress?